The E.A.T. Project Delivers Results

 Project Activities

 The E.A.T.
-Project offers stakeholders in Herning a unique opportunity to help shape the sustainable dining experiences of the future.
+Project offers stakeholders in Herning a unique opportunity to shape the sustainable dining experiences of the future.

 The Organic Cuisine Label in Herning

-The Organic Cuisine Label is a state-controlled certification for dining establishments that indicates the percentage of organic food they use.
+The Organic Cuisine Label is a state-controlled certification for dining establishments that shows the percentage of organic food they use.
 There are three levels: Gold (90-100% organic), Silver (60-90%), and Bronze (30-60%).
 The label is free to obtain but requires documentation of organic purchases.

-By August 2024, three dining establishments in Herning had achieved the Organic Cuisine Label: Herning City Hotel ApS and Scandic – Restaurant (both bronze) and Højhuset A/S (silver).
+By August 2024, three dining establishments in Herning had earned the Organic Cuisine Label: Herning City Hotel ApS and Scandic – Restaurant (both bronze) and Højhuset A/S (silver).
 By mid-September, this number grew to four thanks to the E.A.T.
 Project.

 The Starting Point